 The Court is hearing an appeal to the 2010 Allahabad High Court judgment which divided the title to the Babri Masjid / Ram Janmabhoomi site.
 It awarded the title to the deity, Shri Ram Virajman.

-Babri Masjid is a 16th century mosque located in Ayodhya.
-The site of the mosque is also believed to be the birthplace of Ram (Ram Janmabhoomi) by a large number of Hindus.
+Babri Masjid is a 16th century mosque located in Ayodhya, Uttar Pradesh.
+The site of the mosque is also believed to be the birthplace of Lord Ram (Shri Ram Janmabhoomi) by a large number of Hindus.
 This has repeatedly led to disputes about who possesses the land.

 The current legal dispute arose out of a 1949 Faizabad court order.
 On the night of 22 December, a set of Hindu idols were placed (appeared) under the Babri Masjid dome.
 A law and order situation developed.
 On 29 December 1949, a Faizabad court placed the site under the custodial responsibility of the state to control rising communal tensions.
 In particular, the Additional Magistrate issued a preliminary order under Section 145 of the Code of Criminal Procedure, 1898 and directed the site to be placed under the receivership of the Chairman of the Municipal Board.

 Following the 1949 order, three key title suits challenging it were filed:

 In September 2010, the Allahabad High Court delivered a judgment dividing the Ayodhya title into three equal parts.
 It awarded the title to the Nirmohi Akhara, Lord Ram represented by Triloki Nath Pandey (a RSS volunteer and Vishva Hindu Parishad functionary, who replaced Agarwal after his death), and the Sunni Waqf Board.

-On 27 September, a three-judge bench delivered its verdict on the question of whether the matter should be referred to a Constitution Bench (comprising 5-judges).
+On 27 September 2018, a three-judge bench delivered its verdict on the question of whether the matter should be referred to a Constitution Bench (comprising 5-judges).
 The court ruled that a three-judge bench could continue to hear the matter.
-It reject referring it to a constitution bench on the ground that Faruqui did not need revisiting.
-Faruqui held that in questions of state land acquisitions, mosques are not an essential feature of Islam.
+It rejected referring it to a Constitution Bench on the ground that Faruqui did not need revisiting.
+Faruqui had held that mosques are not an essential feature of Islam.
 Justice Bhushan, on behalf of Chief Justice Misra and himself, wrote the majority opinion.
 Justice Nazeer wrote a dissenting opinion: